swathisiva212/Ex.No-6-Prompt-Engineering/README.md

 ## Result
 Thus, Python code compatible with multiple AI tools was developed and explained.

-The experiment demonstrates how APIs can be used to automate AI interaction, compare model responses, and generate useful insights for selecting the most suitable
+The experiment demonstrates how APIs can be used to automate AI interaction, compare model responses, and generate useful insights for selecting the most suitable AI output.

+---

 This approach is useful for coding assistance, research, content generation, decision-making, and AI evaluation tasks.